heyzua/choosy/README.markdown

       # Should skip the '-h' flag if already set.
       foo.help

-      # Adds the -v/--version option.
+      # Adds the --version option.
       foo.version "Foo: #{FOO_VERSION}"

       # Now, add some validation for any addtional arguments